-Luckily, I have gained a better understanding of why many people do struggle to grasp concepts from working at Reading Horizons.
+Luckily, as I have gained a better understanding of why many people do struggle to grasp concepts from working at Reading Horizons.
 I will never again think someone is stupid or incapable because they struggle to pick up a concept.
 I’ve learned a lot about how people’s brains can be wired differently, especially those that struggle with dyslexia.
 With my fascination in Psychology you would think I would’ve understood that much earlier in life—but I think I was always more interested in personality differences and emotions than by actual brain functioning.
 But now I firmly believe that when people struggle to learn something it is because of the way their brain is wired or because they are not receiving instructions the way that is best for their individual learning style.
-That’s why I believe in Reading Horizons program- it is specifically designed to solve both of those problems.
-The program is multi-sensory by design and engages an individual's senses (visual, auditory and kinesthetic) in order to activate different parts of the brain.
+That’s why I believe in Reading Horizons elementary reading program and reading intervention curriculum—because it is specifically designed to solve both of those problems.
+This structured literacy program is multi-sensory by design and engages an individual's senses (visual, auditory and kinesthetic) in order to activate different parts of the brain.
 This type of instruction is specifically sequenced to best appeal to struggling readers.
 I love helping educators and struggling readers become aware of the Reading Horizons program.
 I receive phone calls daily about how this reading program changes people's lives.
 As for me, the knowledge I have gained at Reading Horizons has changed my perspective on life.

 Towing in Phoenix said

 These days, it has become very rare to find these kind of articles.
 Thanks for sharing this article with all the users. :)